 From 1 January 2017, organisations that provide services for children are required to comply with the standards.
-For more information about the organisations that are required to adopt the standards, visit the Department of Health and Human Services website(External link).
+For more information about the organisations that are required to adopt the standards, visit the Commission for Children and Young People website(External link).

 The standards aim to drive cultural change in organisations so that protecting children from abuse is embedded in everyday thinking and practice.

 The standards are compulsory for certain organisations, but are not prescriptive.
 This allows organisations some flexibility in how they implement the standards to meet the requirements.